Low Calorie Breakfast

 - Serve with a slice of crusty bread (not included in the calorie count)

-I am very excited about the new Low Calorie Fine Dining concept and I’m looking forward to hearing your feedback.
+I am very excited about the new Low Calorie Fine Dining project and I’m looking forward to hearing your feedback.
 My aim is to elevate low calorie dinners to a new level, and not only to make them look pretty but also to make them taste super delicious.
 So please let me know what you think about it.
-And if you like what you’re seeing, follow the hastag #lowcalfinedining and the official insta page of the project @lowcalfinedining.
+And if you like what you’re seeing, follow the hashtag #lowcalfinedining on Instagram.

-To find out more about this new concept, please read the Low Calorie Fine Dining manifesto here.
+To find out more about the Low Calorie Fine Dining project, please read the Low Calorie Fine Dining manifestohere.